In this article, we will show you how to create, use and edit playlists

 In the above example, we right-clicked on the CAM 2 button.

 In the context menu, the Add To Playlist option appears.
-Next to it, you will find all the playlists you have added to the FLOW editor.
+Next to it, you will find all the playlists you have added in the Flow Editor.

 Select the playlist you would like to add the action to.